Clearing the Linguistic Confusion Around the Hot Hot Hot world of Hemp

 Full Spectrum: True full-spectrum hemp oil is made with the whole hemp plant (Nota CBD isolate or concentrate) and contains high levels of both.
 Cannabinoids and other beneficial phytonutrients, including terpens (beta-caryopyllene, humulene and limonene) flavonoids, polyphenols and others.
 In contrast, “broad-spectrum” hemp oil is primarily a CBD isolate or concentrate with very small amounts of the other phytonutrients.

 OK friends… this is a lot to absorb.
-I believe many of these words, if not all of them will become main stream in the near future and you will be smug to know you are one the first to have the knowledge.
+I believe many of these words, if not all of them will become main stream in the near future and you will be smug to know you were one the first to have the knowledge.
 Well done my friend!
-Share this with another cool and super hip change makers like you so he or she will be equally as cool and knowledgeable as you are.
-Education is the key for this emerging category.
-There is plenty of confusion surrounding cannabis and this fundamental information is critical to share… please do!
+Share this with another cool and hip change maker like yourself.
+Understanding the language is the first step in truly understanding this emerging category.